joelthomastr/tokipona/pana-sona-ale_en.md

 Sonja Lang made Toki Pona.
 She wrote a [page](http://tokipona.net/tp/janpije/whytokipona.php) for this knowledge demand: Why is it good to use Toki Pona?
 In this page Sonja Lang gives many good things of Toki Pona.
 One thing is this: When a person uses Toki Pona he must know this: What is there inside what he says?
 If he does not know this he cannot use Toki Pona.

 I say this: This speech is the situation.
-When a person uses a parent language his speech is good for him from this: He comes to have the thing of his will.
+When a person uses a parent speech his speech is good for him from this: He comes to have the thing of his will.
 At that time another person knows this: What does he say inside?
-But possibly the user person of a parent language does not know this: What knowledge is there inside his speech?
+But possibly the user person of a parent speech does not know this: What knowledge is there inside his speech?

-With parent language why is this the situation?
-With a parent language many names are there.
+With parent speech why is this the situation?
+With a parent speech many names are there.
 With many things two names are there toward the same thing.
-But possibly the user person of parent language does not know this.
+But possibly the user person of parent speech does not know this.
 At one time he says something using one name.
 At a coming time he says the same thing using a different name.
 But he says this inside: "There are two names.
 This being so, two things are there."
 But one thing is there really.

 Having many names is bad, because of what?
 This is bad because of many things.
 I give two things from these many things.